 Living in a city of modern skyscrapers, the sight of mountains and greenery gives me an undeniable fascination.
 After residing in Dubai for almost all my life, these natural beauties are just simply my most sought after places to visit and explore.
 Jabal Al Jais is definitely not an exception on my list.
-I can attest that it must have best mountain view not only in RAK but in the whole country!
-The view from here is not only scenic to the naked eye personally but as you can see the camera captures it’s charisma as well.
-Somehow this mountain proved to most visitor the dryness and rocks can be captivating.
+I can attest that this place must have best mountain view not only in Ras Al Khaimah (RAK) but in the whole country!
+The view from here is not only scenic to the naked eye personally but as you can see the camera captures its charisma as well.
+Somehow this mountain proved to any visitor the dryness and rocks can be also captivating.
+I was astonished!

 It proudly stands tall at 5,700 ft in Ras Al Khaimah between the border of UAE and Oman.
 Jabal Al Jais is part of the Al Hajar Mountains.
 On the records, it is tagged as the “Highest Mountain Point in the UAE.”